 Caroline trained as a costume maker with the Royal Winnipeg Ballet and National Ballet of Canada, giving her a unique understanding into the design and construction process of costumes.
 This knowledge, combined with Caroline’s skill as a researcher and historian has enabled her to work as a historical consultant and writer specialising in dance and costume.

 Here is a glimpse into some of her recent work:

-Giberg – Anna Pavlova Jewellery Launch, December 2016 & March 2017.
+Historical consultant and designer for Giberg – Anna Pavlova inspired jewellery launch, December 2016 & March 2017.

-Historical consultant for The Sleeping Princess, American Ballet Theatre and La Scala Milan’s reinterpretation of the 1921 Ballets Russes production, re-choreographed by Alexei Ratmansky and designed by Richard Hudson after Léon Bakst.
+Historical consultant for The Sleeping Beauty, American Ballet Theatre and La Scala Milan’s reinterpretation of the 1921 Ballets Russes production, re-choreographed by Alexei Ratmansky and designed by Richard Hudson after Léon Bakst.
 The production opened in NYC in March 2015 and in Milan in September 2015.

 Historical consultant for Le Coq d’Or (Den Gyldne Hane), The Royal Danish Ballet’s reinterpretation of the 1937 production, re-choreographed by Alexei Ratmansky and designed by Richard Hudson after Natalia Goncharova.
 This work premièred in Copenhagen in September 2012 and was revived by American Ballet Theatre in June 2016.